 Application Ethernet Ports

-These ports are optionally used to attach an external USB drive to store core dumps for troubleshooting (in the event they occur), and as a survivability mechanism for Active Directory Caching (when configured).
-See Support section below for proper usage.8
+These ports are used to attach an external USB drive to store core dumps for troubleshooting and as a survivability mechanism for Active Directory Caching (when configured).
+See Support section below for proper usage.

-The following section is applicable only to the USB ports on location #2 on the Sonus SBC 1000's front panel.
+The following section is applicable only to the USB ports on location 2 on the SBC Edge 1000 front panel.

-For the Sonus SBC 1000/2000 system to properly recognize the USB thumb drive, you must ensure the following prerequisites are satisfied:
+For the SBC Edge to properly recognize the USB thumb drive, you must ensure the following prerequisites are satisfied: